signalive/microservice-kit/README.md

 [payload]|Object|Payload data.
 [options]|Object|See `ampqlib`s [official docs](http://www.squaremobius.net/amqp.node/channel_api.html#channel_publish).
 [options.dontExpectRpc=false]|Boolean|Additional to `amqplib` options, we provide couple of functions too.
 If you don't want to callback for this message, set `true`.
 Default `false`.
 [options.timeout=30000]|Number|Timeout duration.
 This check is totaly in producer side, if job is done after timeout, it's rpc message will be ignored.
 Pass `0` if you dont want to timeout.
+If you set `dontExpectRpc` as `true`, ignore this option.

 ##### Sample